Training and Education

 Infrastructure Assistance Coordinating Council (IACC)

 The Infrastructure Assistance Coordinating Council (IACC) consists of membership from federal, state, non-profit, associations, and tribal organizations committed to the development, improvement, and maintenance of local infrastructure.
 IACC helps communities save time, money and solve the problem of tracking down available technical expertise and funding options for their infrastructure projects.
-The IACC holds an annual conference each fall.
+The IACC holds an annual conference each fall in Wenatchee, WA.

 Coordinating on Local Infrastructure